espressif/esp-idf/docs/en/api-guides/esp-wifi-mesh.rst

 Routing Tables
 ^^^^^^^^^^^^^^

-Each node within an ESP-MESH network will maintain its individual routing table used to correctly route ESP-MESH packets (see `ESP-MESH Packet`_) to the correct destination node.
+Each node within an ESP-WIFI-MESH network will maintain its individual routing table used to correctly route ESP-WIFI-MESH packets (see `ESP-WIFI-MESH Packet`_) to the correct destination node.
 The routing table of a particular node will **consist of the MAC addresses of all nodes within the particular node's subnetwork** (including the MAC address of the particular node itself).
 Each routing table is internally partitioned into multiple subtables with each subtable corresponding to the subnetwork of each child node.

 .. figure:: ../../_static/mesh-routing-tables-example.png
     :align: center
-    :alt: Diagram of ESP-MESH Routing Tables Example
+    :alt: Diagram of ESP-WIFI-MESH Routing Tables Example
     :figclass: align-center

-    ESP-MESH Routing Tables Example
+    ESP-WIFI-MESH Routing Tables Example

 Using the diagram above as an example, the routing table of node B would consist of the MAC addresses of nodes B to I (i.e. equivalent to the subnetwork of node B).
 Node B's routing table is internally partitioned into two subtables containing of nodes C to F and nodes G to I (i.e. equivalent to the subnetworks of nodes C and G respectively).

-**ESP-MESH utilizes routing tables to determine whether an ESP-MESH packet should be forwarded upstream or downstream based on the following rules.**
+**ESP-WIFI-MESH utilizes routing tables to determine whether an ESP-WIFI-MESH packet should be forwarded upstream or downstream based on the following rules.**

 **1.** If the packet's destination MAC address is within the current node's routing table and is not the current node, select the subtable that contains the destination MAC address and forward the data packet downstream to the child node corresponding to the subtable.

 **2.** If the destination MAC address is not within the current node's routing table, forward the data packet upstream to the current node's parent node.
 Doing so repeatedly will result in the packet arriving at the root node where the routing table should contain all nodes within the network.

 .. note::
-    Users can call :cpp:func:`esp_mesh_get_routing_table` to obtain a node's routing table, or :cpp:func:`esp_mesh_get_routing_table_size` to obtain the size of a node's routing table.

-    :cpp:func:`esp_mesh_get_subnet_nodes_list` can be used to obtain the corresponding subtable of a specific child node.
+    Users can call :cpp:func:`esp_mesh_get_routing_table` to obtain a node's routing table, or :cpp:func:`esp_mesh_get_routing_table_size` to obtain the size of a node's routing table.  :cpp:func:`esp_mesh_get_subnet_nodes_list` can be used to obtain the corresponding subtable of a specific child node.
 Likewise :cpp:func:`esp_mesh_get_subnet_nodes_num` can be used to obtain the size of the subtable.

 .. ------------------------ Building a Mesh Network ---------------------------